 Summit Avenue is the country’s largest contiguous stretch of Victorian architecture.
 The street, divided in parts by a broad, tree-studded median, runs more than four miles from downtown St. Paul to the western edge of the city, at Mississippi River Boulevard.

-The houses get older as you approach downtown – the area around the James J. Hill House, the street’s grandest residence, was built out well before the 20th century.
-It’s worth taking a few hours for a leisurely stroll or bike ride down Summit’s length.
+The houses get older as you approach downtown – the area around the James J. Hill House (admission: $10), the street’s grandest residence, was built out well before the 20th century.
+When the weather is nice, it’s worth taking a few hours for a leisurely stroll or bike ride down Summit’s length.

 24. Fort Snelling

-Admission is $11 for adults and $9 for students.
+Admission is $12 for adults and $10 for students.
 Because Fort Snelling is a popular school field trip destination, it can get very busy on weekdays during the academic year.
+Plan accordingly.

 Arts, Entertainment and Culture